Start planning your trip

+4. UV Sprays - Refresh Your Sun Protection

 UV sprays have just been around for a couple of years but they are so popular that most of the popular suncare brands have created their own version.
 They come in an aerosol can and are very refreshing when used on a hot day.
 Many of them are advertised to be used for hair and scalp as well but be aware that it can leave a slightly greasy film on your hair.

 The spray itself goes on as a liquid and dries to a creamy powder.
 It might not be the safest option to use as your only sunscreen as you can't cover all of your skin evenly with it but it is great to use as a sunscreen refresher and can even be used on top of makeup.
 Any sunscreen should be re-applied every couple of hours to maintain the protection so spray really comes in handy.

-Please note that any spray labeled "cool" or "extra cool" probably contains menthol, so it might not be the best idea use this particular spray on your face if you have sensitive skin.
+Please note that any spray labeled "cool" or "extra cool" probably contains menthol, so it might not be the best idea to use this particular spray on your face if you have sensitive skin.

 5. UV-Cut Powder Sheets - Useful and Simple